 With active funded projects from the NIH, DARPA, CDC, and VA, the Lab is involved in independent and collaborative research efforts.
 Our collaborators include the Infectious Disease Dynamics Working Group at Johns Hopkins, the Thai Ministry of Public Health, the Dengue Branch of the CDC in Puerto Rico, the New York City Department of Health and Mental Hygiene, the Children's Hospital Colorado, and the Veterans Health Administration branches in New York City and Iowa City.

-Nick joined the UMass Biostatistics faculty in 2011, having received a PhD in Biostatstics from Johns Hopkins, where he also did his post-doctoral training in infectious disease epidemiology.
+Nick is an Associate Professor of Biostatistics at UMass.
+He received his PhD in Biostatstics from Johns Hopkins, where he also did his post-doctoral training in infectious disease epidemiology.
 He also enjoys spending time outside with his family (hiking, camping, canoeing, gardening).

 Evan is an Assistant Professor of Mathematics and Statistics at Mt Holyoke College.
 He received his PhD in statistics from UMass-Amherst, developing methods to infer physical activity type and intensity from accelerometer data.
 A former post-doc in the Reich Lab, he also works on developing methods for predicting infectious disease outbreaks.

 Lexi received her PhD in Organismic and Evolutionary Biology.
 She is interested in machine learning and developing intelligent, interpretable statistical models for analyzing infectious diseases in human populations.